hanai3Bi/Switch-OC-Suite/README.md

 ### Failure to read this README carefully or Doing CPU/GPU Overclocking on Erista will brick or fry your device (in the short term or long term, who knows).

+- HOS 12.1.0 doesn't change anything (regarding this patch suite), except for introducing new master key revision(0b) and updating nifm module.
-- Erista support will be dropped later.
+- Erista support will be dropped later(13.0.0?).